-Where subject to supervisory regulations,4 the DP role is also envisaged at Group subsidiaries of public interest, as well as at some of the Group's larger subsidiaries5.
+The DP role is also envisaged at Poste Vita SpA, as well as at some of the Group's larger subsidiaries4.
 DPs at such companies report every six months to their Board of Directors and to Poste Italiane's DP on the state of implementation of the SCIIF; together with the Chief Executive Officer of the individual company concerned, and issue certification in a form similar to that adopted by Poste Italiane.

 Set-up, maintenance, and evaluation of the SCIIF are ensured through a structured process that consists of the following phases: risk assessment, identification of controls to protect against risk, assessment of these controls, and relative reporting.
+This process is entirely managed and supported by the Mega Hopex online platform (henceforth also "online platform"), which enables the automated tracking of the performance of the different phases through the specific "workflow".